 - Misc reasoning

-The exam has around 15 questions from Clocks, Calendars, Series, Coding-decoding and blood relations only.
+The section has around 12 questions from topics like Clocks, Calendars, Series, Coding-decoding and blood relations only.
 From all the other areas, the paper has 2-3 questions in the exam.
-Needless to say, you need to revise all the basics of mathematics with special focus on these areas.
-Do practice sufficient number of questions from these areas, in order to become proficient in SLAT analytical reasoning section.
+Needless to say, you need to revise all the basics of mathematics with a special focus on these areas.
+Do practice a sufficient number of questions from these areas, in order to become proficient in SLAT analytical reasoning section.

 Suggestions & Tips for SLAT Analytical Reasoning